stuartwilson/animats/README.md

-# NeoArealize
+# animats

-A model of reaction-diffusion pattern formation in neocortex.
+Pseudo-physical models of the interaction between animats and their environments.

 Pre-requisites: